2008 Nissan Sentra Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2008 Nissan Sentra
+A guide to repairs, service, and maintenance costs for your 2008 Nissan Sentra

 The catalytic converter closest to the cylinder head can fail causing illumination of the Check Engine Light.
 Prompt repair of this problem is recommended because the catalyst material can be sucked into the engine and cause internal damage.

 2008 Nissan Sentra QuestionsHow much does it typically cost to have the code reset for the radio?
 (1 answer)

 My radio stopped working after someone tried to jump the battery.
 When I replaced the battery that day, it didn't come back on.
 A local mechanic said that I needed to take it to the dealership and have the code reset.

 2008 Nissan Sentra RecallsNissan Recalls 2008–2010 Vehicles with Garmin Nuvi 750 Nav Systems Due to Overheating

 Nissan is recalling 2008–2010 models equipped with Garmin Nuvi 750 navigation systems because the battery may overheat, which could lead to a fire.
 Nissan will notify owners and Garmin technicians will replace the unit's battery and insert a spacer to prevent the problem from reoccurring.
 This will be performed free of charge.

 The brake master cylinder may leak fluid.
 This may cause extended stopping distances, and eventually a loss of braking capability.
 Dealers will replace the master cylinder brake booster assembly.
 This recall began on December 14, 2009.

 The brake master cylinder may leak fluid internally past a seal and into the brake booster.
 This will cause braking performance to deteriorate.
 Dealers will inspect the master cylinder and replace it if necessary.
 This recall began on July 23, 2008.